-Having been so touched by our experiences I have created this post hoping to share a view beyond terror, encourage tourism and reach out to people wanting to visit Sri Lanka.
+Having been so touched by my experiences I have created this post hoping to share a view beyond terror and reach out to people wanting to visit Sri Lanka.

-Along our journey we did see many roadblocks and checkpoints, we were stopped and searched by the army and had many conversations.
+Along the journey we passed roadblocks and checkpoints, we were stopped and searched by the army and had many conversations.
 Often they thanked us for visiting and we thanked them for taking care of us, we shook hands and smiled.
-It makes me emotional to remember their faces, they were so caring, and their dedication to protect their country, their people and their much loved visitors was remarkable.
+It makes me emotional to remember their faces, they were so caring and their dedication to protect their country, their people and their much loved visitors was remarkable.
 They are people just trying to get on with life and so must we all.
 I felt nothing but welcomed, reassured and blessed.
 Sri Lanka has been through so much, after being devastated by the 2004 Tsunami and having come so far since the deadly Civil War ending in 2009.
 It doesn’t want to return to these dark places.
 (Fair Observer.)
-We met a man who said;
+I met a man who said;

-I saw truly empowering moments of Sri Lanka rising up with peace and love against hate and we believe the World can learn so much.
+I saw truly empowering moments of Sri Lanka rising up with peace and love against hate and I believe the World can learn so much.
 To see a county reacting so passionately and positively against terror is inspiring and I would like to see Governments support the actions of Sri Lanka, see beyond the hate and update their websites to enable travel.
 (Gov.UK.)
-Here’s a little thought, put the UK in Sri Lanka’s shoes.
+Here’s a thought, put the UK in Sri Lanka’s shoes.
 If London, Bristol and Birmingham were attacked, should tourists be stopped coming to the whole country?
 Should we let a minority so clearly lost in themselves affect the lives of the wondrous and good?
 And my answer to that, is definitely no. I appreciate safety but sometimes it goes too far.

-The evening we left for the airport was Vesak Day (Lonely Planet).
+The last evening was Vesak Day (Lonely Planet).
 It is one of the biggest Buddhist festivals in Sri Lanka, taking place on the full moon and celebrating Buddha’s birth, enlightenment and death.
 The country is lit up with lanterns, lights and adorned with flags and this year people lit extra lights in memory of all those killed in the Easter Bombings and for all religions to show solidarity together.